ravendb/docs/version_1/docs/server/scaling-out/sharding/index.markdown

 The idea above is to geo locate the shards near the location where the data is used, so companies in Asia get served from a nearby server and respond more quickly to a user located in Asia.
 We are also able to reduce the load on each server, because it only handle some part of the data.

-RavenDB contains builtin support for sharding.
+RavenDB contains built-in support for sharding.
 It'll handle all aspects of sharding for you, leaving you with the sole task of defining the shard function (how to actually split the documents among multiple shards).

 Here are some entities that can be split to different shards based on their Region: the `Company` and `Invoice` entities.